Skip to content

 Summary

-Xace is a specialist iGaming bank-account provider — regulated by the UK FCA, MFSA in Malta, and FINTRAC in Canada — that exists to take the gambling-MCC accounts mainstream banks refuse.
-It is small (40-51 staff), focused (every page on the site is iGaming), and operationally credible (PayRate42 Green rating, €2bn processed annually).
-It is not a PSP, not a card acquirer, not an orchestrator.
-For Curacao-licensed operators who cannot get a Barclays or Revolut Business account, Xace is one of the cleanest options in the market.
-For fully regulated UKGC/MGA/Ontario operators, the Era fee-free product is a meaningful competitive offer.
-Pair it with a real card acquirer (Nuvei, emerchantpay, Solidgate) for deposits, plus a crypto gateway if needed.
+Xace is a specialist iGaming bank-account provider, regulated by the UK FCA, the MFSA in Malta and FINTRAC in Canada, that exists to take the gambling-MCC accounts mainstream banks refuse.
+It is small (40-51 staff), focused (every page on the site is iGaming), and operationally credible (a PayRate42 Green rating, €2bn processed annually).
+It is not a PSP, a card acquirer or an orchestrator.
+For Curacao-licensed operators who cannot get a Barclays or Revolut Business account, Xace is one of the cleanest options in the market, and for fully regulated UKGC/MGA/Ontario operators, the Era fee-free product is a meaningful competitive offer.
+Pair it with a real card acquirer (Nuvei, emerchantpay, Paysafe) for deposits, plus a crypto gateway if needed.
 The Glassdoor pattern and the thin public customer references are worth pulling directly before signing.

 Strongest Point

-The combination of FCA Authorised Payment Institution status, MFSA license through Xace Malta Ltd, and Canadian FINTRAC MSB registration is unusual at 50-person scale and is the single most meaningful asset Xace has.
-Gambling-friendly banking by itself is a real differentiator — most UK and EU banks will not even take the application from a Curacao-licensed operator.
+The combination of FCA Authorised Payment Institution status, an MFSA license through Xace Malta Ltd and a Canadian FINTRAC MSB registration is unusual at 50-person scale and is the most meaningful asset Xace has.
+Gambling-friendly banking by itself is a real differentiator, because most UK and EU banks will not even take the application from a Curacao-licensed operator.
 Xace will, under proper regulatory cover, with EUR, GBP, USD, CAD and 16+ other currencies, FPS/SEPA/SWIFT/BACS/CHAPS/ACH rails, virtual Visa cards via Modulr, and a PSD2 Open Banking interface.
-The Era product extending fee-free banking to fully regulated operators is a smart structural play to defend the higher-quality license segment against zero-fee competitors. €2bn annual processed volume is consistent and proportional to the staff size.
+The Era product extending fee-free banking to fully regulated operators is a smart structural play to defend the higher-quality license segment against zero-fee competitors, and the €2bn annual processed volume is consistent and proportional to the staff size.

 Key Limitation

-Xace is one piece of an iGaming payment stack, not the stack.
-It does not acquire card transactions, does not process crypto, does not run a deposit gateway in any direct sense (Xacepay is a connector to other processors, not a Xace acquiring license), does not have meaningful LATAM or Asia rail coverage, and does not publish named customer references which complicates third-party diligence.
-The Glassdoor pattern (2.1/5 from 7 reviews with consistent leadership complaints) is a real warning about internal stability that affects customer-facing continuity at this team size.
-The Trustpilot footprint is too thin to read.
-Public developer surface is sparse — no GitHub presence to speak of — though the Open Banking PSD2 sandbox compensates for treasury-led evaluations.
-Onboarding rejections without explanation are documented in offshore-corporate communities, suggesting compliance posture skews high-touch and sometimes opaque.
+Xace is one piece of an iGaming payment stack rather than the whole stack.
+It does not acquire card transactions, does not process crypto, does not run a deposit gateway in any direct sense (Xacepay is a connector to other processors, not a Xace acquiring license), has no meaningful LATAM or Asia rail coverage, and does not publish named customer references, which complicates third-party diligence.
+The Glassdoor pattern (2.1/5 from 7 reviews with consistent leadership complaints) is a real warning about internal stability that affects customer-facing continuity at this team size, and the Trustpilot footprint is too thin to read.
+The public developer surface is sparse, with no GitHub presence to speak of, though the Open Banking PSD2 sandbox compensates for treasury-led evaluations.
+Onboarding rejections without explanation are documented in offshore-corporate communities, which suggests a compliance posture that skews high-touch and sometimes opaque.

 Recommendation

-If you are a licensed iGaming operator, gaming affiliate or software supplier that cannot get a mainstream UK or EU business account because of MCC restrictions: Xace belongs on your shortlist alongside Genome and Mifinity.
+If you are a licensed iGaming operator, gaming affiliate or software supplier that cannot get a mainstream UK or EU business account because of MCC restrictions, Xace belongs on your shortlist alongside Genome and Mifinity.
 Verify the FCA register entry under FRN 948213 and the MFSA register entry for Xace Malta Ltd directly.
-If you qualify for Era (full European or North American gambling license), apply for Era and pay nothing; if you are Curacao or offshore-licensed, plan on £POA joining plus £250/month per account and negotiate the joining fee toward zero.
+If you qualify for Era (a full European or North American gambling license), apply for Era and pay nothing; if you are Curacao or offshore-licensed, plan on £POA joining plus £250/month per account and negotiate the joining fee toward zero.
 Read the Glassdoor reviews directly before committing to a multi-year arrangement.
-Pair Xace with a dedicated card acquirer for deposits — Nuvei, emerchantpay or Solidgate are the typical stack partners.
-Pair with a crypto gateway (CoinsPaid, CoinGate, NOWPayments) if you need on/off-ramp.
+Pair Xace with a dedicated card acquirer for deposits, where Nuvei, emerchantpay or Paysafe are the typical stack partners, and with a crypto gateway (CoinsPaid, CoinGate, NOWPayments) if you need on/off-ramp.
 Run a sandbox test of the PSD2 AIS/PIS interface if you plan programmatic integration.
 Updated May 2026.

 Pros

-• Dual FCA and MFSA authorisation plus FINTRAC MSB in Canada is genuinely strong for a 50-person fintech.
-UK Authorised Payment Institution status under FRN 948213, Maltese Financial Institutions Act license through Xace Malta Ltd, and Ontario-targeted Canadian registration give Xace a regulatory triangle that very few iGaming-friendly bank alternatives can match.
-PayRate42 'Green' rating with no documented violations.
+• Dual FCA and MFSA authorisation plus a FINTRAC MSB in Canada is strong for a 50-person fintech.
+UK Authorised Payment Institution status under FRN 948213, a Maltese Financial Institutions Act license through Xace Malta Ltd, and Ontario-targeted Canadian registration give Xace a regulatory triangle that very few iGaming-friendly bank alternatives can match, with a PayRate42 'Green' rating and no documented violations.

-• Built end-to-end for iGaming.
-Sector pages for online casinos, sportsbooks, gaming affiliates, white-label brands, gambling software suppliers, esports, land-based, prediction markets and influencer accounts.
-The compliance team is the product — they expect gambling source-of-funds and onboard accordingly.
-Most banks reject gambling-MCC applications without reading them; Xace asks for the documentation, reviews it properly, and onboards in 1-2 weeks for clean applicants.
+• Built end-to-end for iGaming, with sector pages for online casinos, sportsbooks, gaming affiliates, white-label brands, gambling software suppliers, esports, land-based, prediction markets and influencer accounts.
+The compliance team expects gambling source-of-funds and onboards accordingly, so where most banks reject gambling-MCC applications without reading them, Xace asks for the documentation, reviews it properly, and onboards in 1-2 weeks for clean applicants.

-• Era fee-free product is a meaningful structural offer for fully regulated operators in Europe and North America.
-No onboarding fee, no monthly fee, 0% on transactions local or cross-border.
+• The Era fee-free product is a meaningful structural offer for fully regulated operators in Europe and North America, with no onboarding fee, no monthly fee and 0% on transactions local or cross-border.
 UKGC, MGA, SGA, AAMS, iGaming Ontario, NJDGE and similar full-license holders qualify.
 This is Xace's defense against zero-fee competitors and a real reason for higher-quality operators to choose Xace over alternatives.

-• Multi-currency depth: EUR, GBP, USD, CAD as core, plus CHF, CZK, HUF, NOK, SEK added in 2024, plus broader SWIFT reach.
-UK Faster Payments, SEPA (instant where available), BACS, CHAPS, USD ACH, plus CAD domestic.
-Virtual Visa debit cards issued via Modulr's principal membership for corporate spend.
-The full banking-rail breadth in one regulated account is genuinely useful for multi-jurisdictional operators.
+• Multi-currency depth: EUR, GBP, USD and CAD as core, plus CHF, CZK, HUF, NOK and SEK added in 2024, plus broader SWIFT reach.
+UK Faster Payments, SEPA (instant where available), BACS, CHAPS and USD ACH, plus CAD domestic, with virtual Visa debit cards issued via Modulr's principal membership for corporate spend.
+The full banking-rail breadth in one regulated account is useful for multi-jurisdictional operators.

-• PSD2 Open Banking AIS and PIS interface with a documented TPP sandbox.
-This is the technical feature that distinguishes Xace from most gambling-friendly bank alternatives — competing EMIs of this size often do not expose proper PSD2 endpoints.
+• A PSD2 Open Banking AIS and PIS interface with a documented TPP sandbox.
+This is the technical feature that distinguishes Xace from most gambling-friendly bank alternatives, since competing EMIs of this size often do not expose proper PSD2 endpoints.
 For operators building internal treasury automation or TPPs serving multiple gambling clients with reconciliation or payouts software, the AIS/PIS surface is the integration path that matters.

-• Cyprus expansion (May 2025) plus existing UK and Malta footprint puts staff in the three jurisdictions that matter for the Mediterranean iGaming corridor.
-Reuben Abela as European CEO brings operational seniority on the EU side.
+• The Cyprus expansion (May 2025) plus the existing UK and Malta footprint puts staff in the three jurisdictions that matter for the Mediterranean iGaming corridor, with Reuben Abela as European CEO bringing operational seniority on the EU side.
 For operators based in Cyprus, Malta or Gibraltar, the local-relationship density is improving meaningfully through 2025-2026.

 Cons

-• Glassdoor pattern is consistent and negative.
-2.1/5 from 7 reviews with only 15% recommending.
-Recurring themes: 'extremely toxic environment from C-levels and founders,' micromanagement, employees contacted during sick days, employees losing jobs without explanation.
-Sample size is small but the signal is one-direction.
-At 50-person scale, internal turnover affects customer-facing continuity directly — your relationship manager may not be at Xace in 12 months.
+• The Glassdoor pattern is consistent and negative: 2.1/5 from 7 reviews with only 15% recommending.
+The recurring themes are 'extremely toxic environment from C-levels and founders,' micromanagement, employees contacted during sick days, and employees losing jobs without explanation.
+The sample size is small but the signal is one-direction, and at 50-person scale internal turnover affects customer-facing continuity directly, so your relationship manager may not be at Xace in 12 months.

 • Not a card acquirer.
 Xacepay is a gateway connecting to up to 280 underlying processors, but Xace does not hold its own Visa or Mastercard acquiring license.
-For operators whose core problem is processing card deposits, you still need a dedicated PSP — Nuvei, emerchantpay, Solidgate, Paysafe, or Worldpay — alongside Xace.
-Xace replaces the bank account, not the card processor.
+For operators whose core problem is processing card deposits, you still need a dedicated PSP (Nuvei, emerchantpay, Paysafe or Worldpay) alongside Xace, which replaces the bank account rather than the card processor.

 • Customer references are essentially absent publicly.
-The official site says 'some of the biggest names in Gaming' and quotes €2bn processed annually, but no named case studies, no testimonials on the site, no signed quotes.
-Discretion is normal in gambling banking, but it makes third-party diligence harder — you have to lateral-reference through operator communities rather than calling a published customer.
+The official site says 'some of the biggest names in Gaming' and quotes €2bn processed annually, but there are no named case studies, no testimonials on the site and no signed quotes.
+Discretion is normal in gambling banking, but it makes third-party diligence harder, since you have to lateral-reference through operator communities rather than calling a published customer.

-• Geographic muscle is UK, EU, Canada.
-LATAM, Asia and Africa are reachable through SWIFT but Xace is not optimized for BRL, MXN, INR, IDR or African mobile-money rails.
-For operators headquartered in or doing meaningful volume into those regions, Xace handles the home-base treasury account but not the local-method flows.
-AstroPay, PayRetailers, dLocal and EBANX serve those markets more directly.
+• Geographic muscle is UK, EU and Canada.
+LATAM, Asia and Africa are reachable through SWIFT, but Xace is not optimized for BRL, MXN, INR, IDR or African mobile-money rails.
+For operators headquartered in or doing meaningful volume into those regions, Xace handles the home-base treasury account but not the local-method flows, where AstroPay, PayRetailers and EBANX serve those markets more directly.

-• Public developer surface is thin.
-No GitHub org of substance, documentation lives behind portal authentication, no NPM package, no SDK in any major language.
-The PSD2 Open Banking sandbox compensates partially for TPP integrations, but for an engineering-led evaluation this is a real signal of how much the developer experience has been prioritized.
-Adequate for treasury use; thin for product-led integration.
+• The public developer surface is thin.
+There is no GitHub org of substance, documentation lives behind portal authentication, and there is no NPM package or SDK in any major language.
+The PSD2 Open Banking sandbox compensates partially for TPP integrations, but for an engineering-led evaluation this is a real signal of how much the developer experience has been prioritized: adequate for treasury use, thin for product-led integration.

-• Onboarding rejections without explanation are documented in OffshoreCorpTalk threads.
-Applicants report being asked for full documentation packages then rejected with no specified reason.
-Xace explicitly accepts only licensed gambling firms with their own AML/KYC operational, which is right and defensible, but the opaque rejection process burns applicant time.
-If your license type is unusual or your structure is complex, expect to spend time on documentation that may not result in an account.
+• Onboarding rejections without explanation are documented in OffshoreCorpTalk threads, where applicants report being asked for full documentation packages then rejected with no specified reason.
+Xace accepts only licensed gambling firms with their own AML/KYC operational, which is right and defensible, but the opaque rejection process burns applicant time, so if your license type is unusual or your structure is complex, expect to spend time on documentation that may not result in an account.

 Ready to evaluate Xace for your business?